ardeshiradiban-create/Implementing-Granular-Access-Control-with-Azure-RBAC/README.md

 - **Scope Management:** Understanding how to apply roles at the Resource Group level.
 - **Security Best Practices:** Implementing the principle of least privilege.
 - **Identity Governance:** Utilizing Microsoft Entra ID identities for secure resource management.

+- Conclusion
+This project highlights the efficiency of Cloud Identity Management and security best practices within an Azure environment.
+By implementing Role-Based Access Control (RBAC) at the Resource Group level, I successfully demonstrated how to enforce the Principle of Least Privilege.

+Key takeaways from this implementation include:

+Enhanced Security: Restricting user permissions to specific resource groups (Network Watcher RG) prevents unauthorized administrative changes across the entire subscription.

+Operational Efficiency: Using predefined roles like Virtual Machine Contributor allows team members to perform their necessary tasks without compromising broader environmental security.

+Professional Growth: This project is a practical application of the concepts required for the AZ-104 (Microsoft Azure Administrator) certification and reflects my ongoing commitment to mastering cloud governance and infrastructure management.